 - Monitor and collect data for river conservation

-- Help maintain the Clackamas Water Trail website.
+- Digital River Ambassadors – Clackamas Water Trail website.
 The website was built to complement and support the River Ambassador messaging (i.e. be a 24 hour River Ambassador), and provide authoritative information for both volunteers serving as RAs and for anyone wanting information about floating or boating the lower Clackamas.
 Looking for GIS experts, Cartographers, environmental educators, fishing folk and paddling experts, and anyone who wants to contribute to the most comprehensive website for floating and boating the lower Clackamas River.

-- Help design, build, maintain, stock, and support River Ambassador kiosks in key locations near each launch along the lower Clackamas.
-These ‘kiosks’ (design TBD, and in concert with each land manager) will pull together the Stash the Trash bag and Life Jacket loaner stations, along with wayfinding maps and river conditions information (flow, temperature, hazards).
-Tabling events with stakeholder organizations will compliment the ongoing messaging at the kiosks (schedule for 2023 coming!).
+- Riparian River Ambassador kiosks – Adopt a River Ambassador kiosk (i.e. an access point or beach with a Stash the Trash or Life Jacket Loaner station) in key locations near each launch along the lower Clackamas.
+These ‘kiosks’ pull together the Stash the Trash bag and Life Jacket loaner stations, along with wayfinding maps and river conditions information (flow, temperature, hazards).

-- Accompany guided nature, conservation, and recreational tours (TBD).
+- Guided nature, conservation, and recreational tours (TBD).
 Train with We Love Clean Rivers and its stakeholder network on the secrets, splendor, and stories of the Clackamas River.
+Based on funding, we will provide free training and educational programming for River Ambassadors.

 - Monitor and Measure Water Quality.
 Identify rare wildlife, collect water samples, spot spills or leaks, and help maintain timely data for the We Love Clean Rivers Swim Guide pages.

-If you are interested in volunteering, please email Matt Taylor directly at firstname.lastname@example.org or text/call him at 541-921-0316.
+If you are interested in volunteering or need more information, please email Matt Taylor directly at email@example.com or text/call him at 541-921-0316.

 River Ambassador Qualifications